The shutdown is over, but the pain for low-income families lingers

 Breaking News Emails

 After Child Protective Services in Pocatello, Idaho, took her son away in April, Candice Cluff fought to get back on her feet and regain custody.
-She went into rehab for meth addiction, got sober and started a new job as a hairdresser.
+She left an abusive relationship, went into treatment for meth addiction, got sober and started a new job as a hairdresser.

 Then, nearly a month ago, she got a call that she was finally off the waiting list for a Section 8 housing voucher — a subsidy that will enable her to rent a two-bedroom home, which she’s required to have before she can reunite with her 2 1/2-year-old son, who has been in foster care.